oro13/farm-equipment-price-prediction/README.md

 ## Analysis and Modeling

 **Baseline Model: Linear Regression**

+We started out using a Linear Regression as a baseline model to start with, and then figure out where to go from there.

 ```python
 # Split up Data Between Features (X) and SalePrice, i.e. the Target Values (y))